-Note: The means and standard deviations reported above exclude missing values for each variable separately.

-The right specification of variables that should constitute the vector \mathbf{X} does seem to depend on the regional grouping.
-Thus we see in Table 3 that a specification including industry dummies is always accepted for the Industrial Heartland firms, while a specification including only firm specific and regional environmental factors is sufficient to characterise innovative behaviour for South East firms.
-This confirms our conjecture that lower levels of intermediation would tend to make the locus of innovation reside more strongly in firms and particular industrial sectors in the Industrial Heartland.
-In contrast, the presence of a large intermediate sector can confers general externalities to other firms, in turn stimulating innovation by them.
+Note: The means and standard deviations reported above exclude missing values for each variable separately the Industrial Heartland firms, while a specification including only firm specific and regional environmental factors is sufficient to characterise innovative behaviour for South East firms.
+This confirms our conjecture that lower levels of intermediation would tend to make the locus of innovation reside more strongly in firms and particular industrial sectors in the Industrial Heartland.xi In contrast, the presence of a large intermediate sector confers general externalities to other firms, in turn stimulating innovation by them.